 Make sure that LAW is closed on the workstation where you will add the run command.
-Copy the script to this directory: C:\Program Files (x86)\LAW50\Commands Note: If you wish to execute this script on different LAW workstations, the script will need to be added to each workstation.
+Copy the script to this directory: C:\Program Files (x86)\LAW50\Commands.
+Note: If you wish to execute this script on different LAW workstations, the script will need to be added to each workstation.

 Description –